 For companies to properly utilize MES, matching the functionality of the original MES design to its real life operations is important.
 By understanding the various types of MES and their differences, manufacturers can zero in on their company’s specific needs to select a suitable and effective platform.
-This blog discusses what the five categories of MES and
+This blog discusses what the five categories of MES:

 - Continuous Process MES